AllenDowney/Swampy/README.md

 * TurmiteWorld: an implementation of Langton's ant.

 * Lumpy: a program that generates UML object and class diagrams from a Python program.

-* Sync: a thread simulator for use with *The Little Book of Semaphores*.

-A description of the project and documentation is available at (http://www.greenteapress.com/thinkpython/swampy)
+A description of the project and documentation is available at (http://www.greenteapress.com/swampy)